wenhangao21/Polyalphabetic-Decoder/README.md

 However, in the course, it is not required to write a computer program, and this may be the first computer program that attempts to decode automatically.

 # Alternatives
 Alternatives, one can do it without any code.
 Decryption by hand is feasible but, of course, time consuming; it probably will take around the same amount of time, if not more, to do everything solely by hand as to write this program, but programs are reusable.
-Once it is coded up, in just a few minutes, it can decrypt all different cipher-texts for all students in the class.
+Once it is coded up, in just a few minutes, it can decrypt hundreds of different cipher-texts in a short time.

 # Contact
 Email wenhanjob(at symbol)gmail(dot symbol)com if you have any suggestions or questions regarding this program.